Reboot-Codes/blog/content/post/make-a-twitter-clone-with-the-mern-stack.md

 ### Setup

 Setup the backend, we should probably have the database running in the background (or dockerized somewhere).
 To do this we need to install MongoDB on our local machine anyway to get access to the Mongo Shell and have a nice local database for testing.
-However you may not want the database installed on your main OS, so you should dockerize it; a tutorial on this can be found [https://coderwall.com/p/vxq6oa/setup-a-mongodb-container-with-a-docker-file](https://coderwall.com/p/vxq6oa/setup-a-mongodb-container-with-a-docker-file "here").
+However you may not want the database installed on your main OS, so you should dockerize it; a tutorial on this can be found at [https://coderwall.com/p/vxq6oa/setup-a-mongodb-container-with-a-docker-file](https://coderwall.com/p/vxq6oa/setup-a-mongodb-container-with-a-docker-file "here").
 But I will set it up on my local machine for simplicity.

 #### MacOS